 If you have an earlier version of windows, get the free program GPhotoShow from the Internet.
 It also handles sound and has a few nice settings for transitions and so on.
 It is activated as shown above.

-Recent storage technology has produced disk drives with capacities up to 300GB!
+Recent storage technology has produced disk drives with capacities over 300GB!
 It may pay to acquire such a drive if you expect to produce many images.
 It can be housed in an external box connected to the PC by USB (Universal Serial Bus) or by firewire, and in this manner it also becomes portable and can be saved in a fire proof safe.
 This allows you to turn it off most of the time, which lessens its chance of self-destruction or corruption by Windows.
 But remember that a hard drive is no excuse for not making backups to CD.

 Recent versions of windows allow you to view the contents of directories

 as thumbnails and this is very handy.
 However, the program (Explore) is